ManithMam/addressDatabase/README.md

 # addressDatabase

-A small command line based project I did in my first semester to practice Java.
+A small command line based project I did in my first semester to practice Java and Object Oriented Programming.